 It would seem that one would be toppling into hyperbole when claiming that anything is the very best, but the new Mack Sennett Collection on blu ray is perhaps the most important DVD release of the millennium.
-It has been released by CineMuseum.
+It has been produced by CineMuseum.

 The Mack Sennett Collection is a three-disc set that gives a comprehensive overview of Sennett’s career, starting with his early appearances at Biograph and extending to his sound films.
 Throughout the three discs, we are offered restored films by the likes of Charlie Chaplin, Roscoe (Fatty) Arbuckle, D.W.
-Griffith, Harry Langdon, and W.C.
+Griffith, Harry Langdon, Ben Turpin, and W.C.
 Fields.
 In all, 50 films are featured on the three discs.

 After these introductory shorts, the collection gets into the Keystone period, and its choosing to offer the films in chronological order helps us understand the evolutionary process of Sennett’s comic vision.
 The films have a fairly set format regarding their conflict and resolution, but within that format there are variations based on which director or actors were involved.
 In each film, the basic approach was to frame the action (medium shots and some long shots were the norm) and create a great deal of movement within the frame.
 Bulging eyes, flailing arms, and wild pratfalls would be responsible for each movie’s brisk pace.
 In the very early days of cinema, when narrative film was only a few years old, the establishment of this basic structure for physical comedy was a primer for all subsequent methods.